-- sales or leases of real property in Illinois; - leases or rentals of tangible personal property, to the extent it is located in Illinois during the rental period; - interest, net gains, and other items of income from intangible personal property received by a taxpayer who is a dealer in that property from a customer who is a resident of Illinois (for individuals) or who is commercially domiciled in Illinois (for all other customers).
-A taxpayer without actual knowledge of the residence or commercial domicile of a customer may use the customer's billing address. - interest, net gains, and other items of income from intangible personal property received by a taxpayer who is not a dealer in that property, if the income-producing activity is performed in Illinois or if the income-producing activity is performed inside and outside Illinois, and a greater proportion of the income-producing activity is performed inside Illinois rather than outside Illinois, based on performance costs; - $\ensuremath{\,\bullet\,}$ in all other cases, if the services are received in Illinois.
+- · sales or leases of real property in Illinois; - leases or rentals of tangible personal property, to the extent it is located in Illinois during the rental period; - interest, net gains, and other items of income from intangible personal property received by a taxpayer who is a dealer in that property from a customer who is a resident of Illinois (for individuals) or who is commercially domiciled in Illinois (for all other customers).
+A taxpayer without actual knowledge of the residence or commercial domicile of a customer may use the customer's billing address. - interest, net gains, and other items of income from intangible personal property received by a taxpayer who is not a dealer in that property, if the income-producing activity is performed in Illinois or if the income-producing activity is performed inside and outside Illinois, and a greater proportion of the income-producing activity is performed inside Illinois rather than outside Illinois, based on performance costs; - in all other cases, if the services are received in Illinois.

-For more information, see 86 III.
+For more information, see 86 Ill.
 Adm.
 Code, Section 100.3370.

-Line 8 - Divide Line 7 by Line 6 and enter the result, rounded to six decimal places.
-The result cannot be greater than "1" or less than "0."
+Line 10 - Divide Line 9 by Line 8 and enter the result, rounded to six decimal places.
+The result cannot be greater than one or less than zero.

-Note If you checked the box on Line 3 B and do not complete Line 8 we may issue a notice and demand proposing 100 percent of your income as being allocated to Illinois, or in the case of a loss return, a notice indicating none of your loss as being allocated to Illinois.
+Note If you checked the box on Line 5B and do not complete Line 10 we may issue a notice and demand proposing 100 percent of your income as being allocated to Illinois, or in the case of a loss return, a notice indicating none of your loss as being allocated to Illinois

-Line 9 - Follow the instructions on the form.
-If you checked the box on Line 3 B and did not complete Lines 6, 7, or 8 we may propose 100 percent of your income as being allocable to Illinois propose none of your loss as being allocable to Illinois.
+Line 11 - Follow the instructions on the form.
+If you checked the box on Line 5B and did not complete Lines 8, 9, or 10 we may

+- propose 100 percent of your income as being allocable to Illinois - propose none of your loss as being allocable to Illinois.

-Line 10 - Enter the amount of business income or loss reported on Step 3, Line 4 that is apportionable to Illinois as reported by the partnership, partnership included on a Schedule UB, S corporation, trust, or estate, on Illinois Schedules K-1-P or K-1-T. See Illinois Schedules K-1-P(2) or K-1-T(2) for more information.
-Attach a copy of all Illinois Schedules K-1-P and K-1-T you received to your Form IL-990-T. If you do not have an amount to report on this line, enter "0".
+Line 12 - Enter the amount of business income or loss reported on Step 3, Line 6 that is apportionable to Illinois as reported by the partnership, partnership included on a Schedule UB, S corporation, trust, or estate, on Illinois Schedules K-1-P or K-1-T. See Illinois Schedules K-1-P(2) or K-1-T(2) for more information.
+Attach a copy of all Illinois Schedules K-1-P and K-1-T you received to your Form IL-990-T. If you do not have an amount to report on this line, enter zero.